 This natural wonder allows visitors to glide through glacial melt water, gazing at incredible rock formations and vivid shades of blue and green, with visibility often more than 100 yards.

-Get up close to the second-biggest glacier in Iceland, Langjokull Glacier.
-Join a guided tour to embark on a glacier trek, or venture inside the glacier with a guide to explore ice caves, tunnels, and mysterious waterfalls actually inside the ice.
+Join a guided tour to embark on a glacier trek, or venture inside the glacier with a guide to explore one of the best caves in the world, along with tunnels and mysterious waterfalls actually inside the ice.

 Greenland is also host to a wide array of natural wonders.
 From mountains and icebergs to waterfalls and fjords, the landscape is breathtaking, completely remote and unspoiled, with barely any industry.